 - Myles Doyle Falls — This lengthy slide is particularly beautiful during autumn’s peak.
 Follow the ribbons that mark the path.
 Boy, it really gushes during spring!

 - Egypt Falls — The property owners ask that you please be respectful of the land.
-Egypt remains one of the most photographed falls in the province (as seen on the right).
+It is currently not open to the public.

 - Beulach Ban Falls — A quick roadside stop.
-The hiking trail that runs past Beulach Ban isn’t overly alluring, but the 65-foot-tall falls are exceedingly gorgeous.
+The hiking trail that runs past Beulach Ban isn’t overly alluring at its beginning, but the 65-foot-tall falls are exceedingly gorgeous.
+Later, after visiting the Falls, go to the trail which has good views of the Asby Fault

 - Still Brook Falls — A quiet place.
 Remember to pack a picnic.
 Still Brook flows into Black Brook Cove.
 Remains a bit of a mystery.